AndreBL/ip6neigh/README.md

 	# opkg install curl ip-full
 	```

-	**NOTE:** Special procedure for LEDE systems: When using LEDE v17.01.0, the `ip-full` package needs to be upgraded to a newer build that which has fixed the 'ip monitor' bug.
+	**NOTE:** Special procedure for LEDE systems: When using LEDE v17.01.0, the `ip-full` package needs to be upgraded to a newer build which has fixed the 'ip monitor' bug.
 Please navigate to [https://downloads.lede-project.org/snapshots/packages/](https://downloads.lede-project.org/snapshots/packages/) , find your platform directory, download `ip-full_4.4.0-9_platform.ipk` (or latest version) and install it on the router.
 Example for the x86_64 platform:

 	```
 	# cd /tmp